Selected works / 01 of 04 Flights Seats Vision

 Zoned Architecture.
 Context, Control, Map, Decision.
 Four distinct functional zones so the user does one task at a time.

-Three controls layered on the same canvas: the legend filters, the filter rail narrows, and the NLP search asks.
-Each fits a different user mode (scan-and-spot, methodical-shopper, just-tell-me-what-I-want), and all three converge on the same map.
+Three input modes layered on the same canvas: the Seat Legend highlights, the Seat Filters narrow, and NLP Search asks.
+Each fits a different user mode (scan-and-spot, methodical-shopper, just tell me what I want), and all three converge on the same map.

 Detailed Legend.
 The legend becomes a clickable filter control, not a passive colour key.